Fixing Common Install Errors

 #### I'm getting an "externally managed environment" error.

 This error usually occurs when trying to install a Python package outside of a virtual environment.
-To resolve this error follow the instructions on the [setting-up-a-virtual-environment](https://docs.trymito.io/getting-started/installing-mito/setting-up-a-virtual-environment "mention"). &#x20;
+To resolve this error follow the instructions on the [Setting Up a Virtual Environment](/getting-started/installing-mito/setting-up-a-virtual-environment.md). &#x20;

 #### I do not have Python installed.